Education in Occupational Therapy

 From the spring semester 2016, KI offers a combination of courses at the advanced level to obtain a master's degree in occupational therapy.
 The courses combine inter-professional courses (eg an introductory course in scientific theory and research with physiotherapy and nursing) with subject-specific courses.
-The application deadline is April 15 for courses in the 2016 fall semester and October 17 for courses in the 2017 spring semester.
+Learn more about actuell information on courses and application.

 The Divsion of Occupational Therapy provides ongoing courses at the master’s level (C level) which together lead to a master's degree in occupational therapy.
 Teachers from the department also play a large part in the following inter-professional courses at the advanced level (can be taken as part of the master's degree, not subject-specific courses):

 Challenges for the growing city - interdisciplinary project course within OpenLab 15 credits (course language English).